cwi-dis/VR2Gather/Documentation/02-installation.md

 This section explains what you need to install to get started with developing a VR2Gather experience.

+The TL;DR is: you do not want to clone this repository, you want to install VR2Gather through the Unity package manager into your project.

+There is a sample repository <https://github.com/cwi-dis/VR2Gather_sample> that does just that.

 ## Hardware and operating system

 Currently the best platform for development is Windows 10/11 64 bit, with a decent GPU.
 An OpenXR-compatible HMD (Oculus Quest, Vive) is good to have but not a strict requirement, a lot of interaction can be done (or at least tested) with keyboard and mouse.